Your Complete Resource

 Work with a Broker, Not Just a Bank

 A mortgage broker has access to dozens of lenders, meaning we shop for the best rate on your behalf.
-Going directly to one bank means you only get that bank’s products.
-The difference can easily be $200-$400/month.
+The difference can easily be $200–$400/month compared to going directly to one bank.

 The Georgia Dream Homeownership Program offers down payment assistance up to $10,000 for eligible buyers.
 Combined with FHA, USDA, or VA options, buying in Georgia is accessible even with limited savings.